Rekiahhinton/technical-writing-portfolio/writing_assessment.md

 ##### Default Behavior

-After five failed login attempts, Session Lockout prevents the user from attempting to log in for **15 minutes**.
+After five consecutive failed login attempts, Session Lockout prevents the user from attempting to log in for **15 minutes**.
 During the lockout period, the system rejects all login attempts with a specific error message.

 ##### Administrator Configuration